rgorby/MAGE/docs/source/running/geoGRQuickStart.rst

     source /path/to/your/kaipy/scripts/setupEnvironment.sh

-Running a magnetosphere simulation with MAGE
+Running a geospace simulation with MAGE
 --------------------------------------------

 The MAGE software needs several files in order to run.
 The detailed steps